SheetMind: An End-to-End LLM-Powered Multi-Agent Framework for Spreadsheet Automation: Methodology

-SheetMind employs a hierarchical multi-agent architecture inspired by general-purpose collaboration frameworks such as PC-Agent~\cite{liu2025pc}, while adapting the principles to structured spreadsheet environments.
-The system decomposes user instructions into granular actions via a sequence of specialized agents (i.e., \textbf{Manager Agent}, \textbf{Action Agent}, and \textbf{Reflection Agent}), each handling a distinct yet interdependent stage in the end-to-end workflow (Figure~\ref{fig:instruction}).
+Inspired from PC-Agent~\cite{liu2025pc}, which coordinates specialized agents for GUI automation on desktop environments, we adapt this paradigm to the spreadsheet domain with three key modifications: (1)~we replace free-form GUI actions with a BNF-constrained command grammar that guarantees syntactic executability; (2)~we introduce a Reflection Agent that performs post-execution state comparison rather than visual verification; and (3)~we scope the Manager Agent's decomposition to atomic spreadsheet operations rather than arbitrary desktop tasks.
+Figure~\ref{fig:instruction} illustrates the three-agent workflow, and Algorithm~\ref{alg:sheetmind} formalizes the complete procedure.

-\paragraph{Manager Agent} The Manager Agent interprets user-issued natural language instructions $I = \{i_1, i_2, \dots, i_n\}$ and decomposes them into an ordered sequence of semantically coherent subtasks $T = \{t_1, t_2, \dots, t_k\}$.
-These subtasks reflect atomic spreadsheet operations, such as deleting rows, formatting cells, or computing column sums.
-The Manager also resolves dependencies among subtasks, enabling context sharing and parameter propagation.
-This parallels the task planning function in PC-Agent but is streamlined for deterministic, table-centric workflows.
+\paragraph{Manager Agent.} Complex spreadsheet instructions require multiple steps to finish the entire tasks (e.g., ``compute a column, filter rows, then create a chart'').
+Without explicit decomposition, single-agent systems frequently execute only the first step or merge several operations into a single broken command.
+However, the Manager Agent interprets users' natural language instructions $I = \{i_1, i_2, \dots, i_n\}$ and decomposes them into an ordered sequence of semantically coherent subtasks $T = \{t_1, t_2, \dots, t_k\}$, each corresponding to one atomic spreadsheet operation.

-\paragraph{Action Agent} For each subtask $t_i$, the Action Agent generates a spreadsheet command $a_i$ using a BNF-constrained grammar:
+\paragraph{Action Agent.} Execution failures come from mainly the unconstrained LLM output, specifically the model may generate partial commands, hallucinate non-existent API calls, or emit syntactically invalid arguments.
+The Action Agent mitigates this by restricting command generation to a BNF-constrained grammar:

-where $op$ is a spreadsheet operation (e.g., \texttt{SELECT}, \texttt{SET}, \texttt{DELETE}), $args$ represent ranges or values, and $cond$ encodes optional filters (e.g., regular expressions or value predicates).
-This grammar-bound approach reduces hallucination and enhances alignment between the generated command and spreadsheet semantics.
-Unlike the GUI-level decision layer in PC-Agent, our Action Agent emits API-ready, deterministic commands optimized for structured environments.
+where $op$ is a spreadsheet operation (e.g., \texttt{SELECT}, \texttt{SET}, \texttt{DELETE}), $args$ represent cell ranges or values, and $cond$ encodes optional filters (e.g., regular expressions or value predicates).
+The grammar defines the complete space of valid operations as production rules.
+Grammar~\ref{gram:bnf} shows a simplified excerpt; the full grammar covers seven operation types including selection, formatting, value assignment, and clipboard actions.
+By constraining the output space to well-formed commands, the grammar guarantees that every generated action is syntactically executable, as validated empirically in Section~\ref{sec:cross-benchmark}.

-\paragraph{Reflection Agent} The Reflection Agent functions as the system's critical validation and feedback module, overseeing both the Action Agent and, when necessary, the Manager Agent.
-It implements a two-stage evaluation process to ensure that generated actions remain semantically faithful to user intent: